Dog Day Afternoon: Plot

-As night sets in, the bank's lights are shut off as FBI Agent Sheldon takes command of the scene.
-He refuses to give Sonny any more favors, but when the bank manager Mulvaney goes into diabetic shock, Sheldon lets a doctor inside.
-Sheldon then convinces Leon to talk to Sonny on the phone.
+The bank's lights shut off when FBI agent Sheldon takes command of the scene.
+He refuses to discuss additional requests.
+Sheldon convinces Leon to talk to Sonny on the phone.
 Leon had been hospitalized at Bellevue Hospital after a suicide attempt.
-Leon turns down Sonny's offer to join him and Sal in their escape, and Sonny tells the police that Leon had nothing to do with the robbery.
+Leon turns down Sonny's offer to join in their escape.
+Sonny tells the police Leon wasn't involved with the robbery.

-Sonny agrees to let Mulvaney leave, but the manager refuses to leave his employees.
-The FBI calls Sonny out of the bank to talk to his mother, who fails to persuade him to give himself up.
-Back inside, Sonny writes out his will, leaving money from his life insurance for Angie, and for Leon to have the surgery.
+Sonny agrees to let Mulvaney leave due to his diabetic shock, but he refuses to leave his employees.
+Sonny comes outside to talk to his mother, who fails to persuade him to surrender, then dictates his will to one of the hostages.
+He arranges for his life insurance to go to Angie and Leon.